• Home

 Embryo transfer (ET) involves the removal of an embryo (early developing pregnancy) from the uterus of one mare and the transfer of that embryo into the uterus of another mare.
 In recent years, the use of embryo transfer in many breeds is gradually increasing as confidence in both the technique and the reliability of the procedure grows.

-• 1.
-Obtaining foals from young performance mares tso they can continue to compete.
+• * Obtaining foals from young performance mares so they can continue to compete.

-Embryo collection usually occurs at day 7 or 9 post ovulation.
+The donor mare is bred normally, using the owners choice of semen.
+Embryo collection then usually occurs between 7 or 9 post ovulation.
 Mares must be intensively managed to ensure correct timing of all procedures.
-The process of embryo collection involves a uterine lavage in which a sterile catheter is placed through the cervix into the uterus.
-The uterus is then filled with up to 4L of sterile embryo flush solution which is then allowed to flow back out through the catheter and through an embryo filter.
+The process of embryo collection involves placing a sterile catheter through the cervix into the uterus, then uterus is then filled with 1- 6L of sterile embryo flush solution which is then allowed to flow back out through the catheter and through an embryo filter.
 Contents of the filter are then examined under a microscope for the presence of an embryo.
-If an embryo is recovered, it is then transferred through the cervix into the uterus of a suitable recipient mare.
-A significant amount of work is required to ensure that recipient mares are at a suitable stage of their cycle and ready to receive the embryo.
+If an embryo is recovered, it is carefully washed and placed in a special solution and kept in an incubator while the recipient mare is prepared.
+The embryo is transferred through the cervix into the uterus of the recipient mare using specialised equipment.
+This process requires a high degree of experience and skill to maximise positive results.
+A significant amount of preparatory work is required to ensure that recipient mares are at a suitable stage of their cycle and ready to receive the embryo.

 Selecting a fertile donor mare is paramount to achieving maximal success rates in an embryo transfer program.
 The best embryo donors are mature, reproductively sound mares or young healthy maidens.
 Research has shown that embryos produced by aged, subfertile mares are inherently defective and have low survival rates after transfer to recipient mares.
 Therefore, old, subfertile mares are not optimal candidates for embryo transfer, however, with hard work acceptable rates can be achieved.